Pregnancy Calculator

 hCG level ranges by week after last period.
 Use an hCG calculator for estimates.

-To calculate your pregnancy due date for a fresh in vitro fertilization (IVF) transfer, your doctor typically adds 266 days to the date of egg retrieval or fertilization.
+To calculate your pregnancy due date for a fresh in vitro fertilization (IVF) transfer, 266 days are added to the date of egg retrieval or fertilization.
 For a frozen embryo transfer, the calculation depends on the embryo's stage at the time of transfer:

 To get reminders about pregnancy action items and prepare for your prenatal doctor visits